sei-cabidi/wbia-plugin-miew-id/README.md

 #### Notes

-This is an initial commit with training, inference and WBIA integration capabilities.
+This is an initial commit which includes training, inference and WBIA integration capabilities.
 Documentation and the release of additional features is underway.